How Car Insurance Effects Your Car Accident Lawsuit

 Value of the Insurance Policy

-In a standard policy, the amount of coverage usually does not cover close to the number of damages that are caused due to an accident.
+In a standard policy, the amount of coverage usually does not cover close to the number of damages that can occur in an accident.

 In a 20/50 policy, the 20 represents $20,000.00, which is the amount that is covered for a single person injury, while the 50 represents $50,000.00, which is the total amount that the policy will pay out for injuries sustained in the accident.